Sriram-10-09-2004/Manufacturing-Dataset/README.md

 Excel

 ## Project Workflow :
+## Project Workflow
-## Day 1 – Dataset Setup and Excel Table Creation
+## Day 1 – Data Preparation and KPI Calculations
-Used Excel's duplicate-removal/checking functionality on `Record_ID`.
+Opened `Manufacturing_Data_Analytics_1000_Records.xlsx` in Microsoft Excel.
+Selected the complete dataset containing 1,000 manufacturing records.
+Pressed `Ctrl + T` to convert the dataset into an Excel Table.
+Enabled `My table has headers`.
+Opened the `Table Design` tab and renamed the table to `Manufacturing_Data`.
-Confirmed that there were no duplicate Record_ID values in the dataset.
+Used `Record_ID` to identify duplicate records and confirmed that there were no duplicate values.
-Used the column filters to work with the different manufacturing fields.
-Confirmed that the numerical columns were available for calculations, including Planned Quantity, Produced Quantity, Good Quantity, Defect Quantity, Scrap Quantity, Downtime, Cycle Time, Temperature, Vibration, Energy Consumption, Raw Material Cost, Labour Hours, Maintenance Days, and Revenue.
-Kept the original source columns unchanged and prepared additional columns on the right side of the table for calculated metrics.

-## Day 2 – Creating Production and Quality Calculated Columns
-Added a new column named `Production_Achievement_%`.
-In the first data row, entered:
+Created the calculated columns from `AA` onwards.
+Created `Production_Achievement_%` and entered:
 `=K2/J2`
-This divided Produced Quantity by Planned Quantity.
-Pressed Enter and filled the formula down through all 1,000 records.
+Filled the formula down to all records.
-Added `Defect_Rate_%`.
-Entered:
+Created `Defect_Rate_%`:
 `=M2/K2`
-This calculated Defect Quantity as a percentage of Produced Quantity.
-Filled the formula down.
-Added `Scrap_Rate_%`.
-Entered:
+Created `Scrap_Rate_%`:
 `=N2/K2`
-Filled the formula down.
-Added `Good_Rate_%`.
-Entered:
+Created `Good_Rate_%`:
 `=L2/K2`
-Filled the formula down.
+Filled each formula down through the dataset.
-Selected the percentage columns and used Excel's Percentage formatting.
-Adjusted the percentage display to show the required decimal places.
-Added `Downtime_Hours`.
-Entered:
+Created `Downtime_Hours`:
 `=O2/60`
-This converted Downtime Minutes into Downtime Hours.
-Filled the formula down through the dataset.

-## Day 3 – Production Time, Operating Time and Availability
-Added `Production_Time_Hours`.
-Entered:
+Created `Actual_Production_Rate`:
+`=IFERROR(3600/R2,0)`
+Created `Production_Time_Hours`:
 `=(K2*R2)/3600`
-This used Produced Quantity and Actual Cycle Time to calculate production time in hours.
-Filled the formula down.
-Added `Planned_Production_Time`.
-Entered:
+Created `Planned_Production_Time`:
 `=(J2*Q2)/3600`
-This used Planned Quantity and Ideal Cycle Time to calculate the planned production time.
-Filled the formula down.
-Added `Operating_Time_Hours`.
-Entered:
+Created `Operating_Time_Hours`:
 `=MAX(0,AI2-AE2)`
-This calculated operating time by subtracting downtime hours from planned production time.
-The `MAX(0,...)` portion prevented negative operating-time values.
-Filled the formula down.
-Created the `Availability_%` column.
+Created `Availability_%`:
-Entered:
 `=IFERROR(AH2/AI2,0)`
-This divided Operating Time by Planned Production Time.
-Used `IFERROR` so that an error would return 0 instead of displaying an Excel error.
-Filled the formula down.
-Formatted Availability as a percentage.

-## Day 4 – Actual Production Rate, Performance and OEE
-Created `Actual_Production_Rate`.
-Entered:
-`=IFERROR(3600/R2,0)`
-This calculated the production rate from Actual Cycle Time.
-Filled the formula down.
-Created `Ideal_Production_Rate`.
+Created `Ideal_Production_Rate`:
-Entered:
 `=IFERROR(3600/Q2,0)`
-This calculated the ideal production rate from Ideal Cycle Time.
-Filled the formula down.
-Created `Performance_%`.
+Created `Performance_%`:
-Entered:
 `=IFERROR(AF2/AK2,0)`
-This compared Actual Production Rate with Ideal Production Rate.
-Filled the formula down.
-Created `Quality_%`.
+Created `Quality_%`:
-Entered:
 `=IFERROR(L2/K2,0)`
-This calculated the proportion of produced units that were good units.
-Filled the formula down.
-Created `OEE_%`.
+Created `OEE_%`:
-Entered:
 `=AJ2*AL2*AM2`
-This multiplied Availability, Performance, and Quality.
-Filled the formula down.
+Filled all calculated formulas down to the final record.
-Formatted Availability, Performance, Quality, and OEE as percentages.
-Selected the calculated columns and adjusted the decimal formatting so the percentages were displayed consistently.
+Selected the percentage columns and applied Percentage formatting with the required decimal places.

-## Day 5 – Production Analysis Using PivotTables
+## Day 2 – Production, Downtime, OEE and Quality Analysis
 Selected a cell inside the `Manufacturing_Data` table.
-Went to:
-`Insert → PivotTable`
+Went to `Insert → PivotTable`.
-Selected the `Manufacturing_Data` table as the source.
-Created a new worksheet for the PivotTable.
+Created PivotTables to analyze production performance.
-For Production Achievement by Production Line:
-Dragged `Production_Line` into the `Rows` area.
-Dragged `Production_Achievement_%` into the `Values` area.
+For Production Achievement by Production Line, placed `Production_Line` in the `Rows` area and `Production_Achievement_%` in the `Values` area.
-Opened the Values field settings.
-Changed the calculation from Sum to Average.
+Opened `Value Field Settings` and changed the calculation from `Sum` to `Average`.
-Formatted the resulting values as percentages.
+Formatted the result as a percentage.
-Used the PivotTable results to compare the production achievement of each production line.
-Repeated the PivotTable process for Machine performance.
-Placed `Machine_ID` in `Rows`.
-Placed `Production_Achievement_%` in `Values`.
-Changed the Values calculation to Average.
-Used the results to compare production achievement between machines.
+Repeated the same process using `Machine_ID` in Rows to compare production achievement by machine.
-Created a production-output PivotTable.
-Placed `Product_Type` in `Rows`.
-Placed `Produced_Quantity` in `Values`.
-Kept the calculation as Sum.
-Created another production-output PivotTable using `Shift` in Rows and `Produced_Quantity` in Values.
+Created a production-output PivotTable by placing `Product_Type` in Rows and `Produced_Quantity` in Values.
-Used these PivotTables to compare production output across products and shifts.

-## Day 6 – Downtime and Cycle-Time Analysis
-Created a PivotTable for machine downtime.
-Placed `Machine_ID` in the `Rows` area.
-Placed `Downtime_Hours` in the `Values` area.
-Kept the Values calculation as Sum.
+Kept `Produced_Quantity` as `Sum`.
-Formatted the downtime values to display two decimal places.
-Sorted the machine downtime values to identify the machines contributing the most downtime.
-Created another PivotTable using `Production_Line` in Rows and `Downtime_Hours` in Values.
+Created another PivotTable using `Shift` in Rows and `Produced_Quantity` in Values.
-Created another using `Shift` in Rows and `Downtime_Hours` in Values.
+Created the machine downtime PivotTable by placing `Machine_ID` in Rows and `Downtime_Hours` in Values.
+Kept `Downtime_Hours` as `Sum`.
-Created another using `Downtime_Reason` in Rows and `Downtime_Hours` in Values.
+Created additional downtime PivotTables using `Production_Line`, `Shift`, and `Downtime_Reason` in Rows.
-Used Sum of Downtime Hours for each of these analyses.
-Compared Ideal Cycle Time and Actual Cycle Time by machine.
-Created a PivotTable with `Machine_ID` in Rows.
+Created a cycle-time PivotTable.
-Added `Ideal_Cycle_Time_Sec` to Values.
-Added `Actual_Cycle_Time_Sec` to Values.
-Changed both Value calculations to Average.
-Compared the two cycle-time columns to identify machines where actual cycle time was higher than ideal cycle time.
-Applied Conditional Formatting to the `Downtime_Hours` column.
-Used a color scale to make higher downtime values visually easier to identify.

-## Day 7 – Quality, Maintenance and Risk Analysis
-Created PivotTables for quality analysis.
-For defect rate by machine:
 Placed `Machine_ID` in Rows.
-Placed `Defect_Rate_%` in Values.
+Placed `Ideal_Cycle_Time_Sec` and `Actual_Cycle_Time_Sec` in Values.
-Changed the calculation to Average.
+Changed both fields to `Average`.
-Formatted the result as a percentage.
-For quality by product:
-Placed `Product_Type` in Rows.
-Placed `Quality_%` in Values.
+Compared actual cycle time against ideal cycle time for each machine.
+Created OEE analysis by placing `Production_Line` in Rows and `OEE_%` in Values.
-Changed the calculation to Average.
+Changed OEE to `Average`.
-Formatted the result as a percentage.
+Formatted OEE as a percentage.
-Created quality comparisons by Production Line and Shift using the same PivotTable method.
+Created quality PivotTables using `Machine_ID`, `Product_Type`, `Production_Line`, and `Shift`.
+Used `Defect_Rate_%` and `Quality_%` as Values and changed the calculations to `Average`.
-Applied Conditional Formatting to `Defect_Rate_%`.
+Applied Conditional Formatting to `Defect_Rate_%` using a color scale to make higher defect rates easier to identify.
-Used a color scale so higher defect-rate records could be identified visually.
+Applied Conditional Formatting to `Downtime_Hours` using a color scale to identify higher downtime records.

+## Day 3 – Maintenance, Risk, Cost, Profit and Trend Analysis
-Created the `Maintenance_Risk` column.
+Created the `Maintenance_Risk` calculated column.
-Used maintenance age, downtime, machine temperature, and machine vibration as the risk conditions.
-Entered the following formula:
+Entered:
 `=IF((Y2>25)+(O2>25)+(S2>73)+(T2>2)>=3,"High",IF((Y2>25)+(O2>25)+(S2>73)+(T2>2)=2,"Medium","Low"))`
-Filled the formula down through all records.
+Filled the formula down.
-This classified each record as High, Medium, or Low maintenance risk.
 Created a PivotTable for Maintenance Risk.
 Placed `Machine_ID` in Rows.
 Placed `Maintenance_Risk` in Columns.
 Placed `Record_ID` in Values.
-Changed Record_ID from Sum to Count.
+Changed `Record_ID` from `Sum` to `Count`.
-This produced the number of High, Medium, and Low risk records for each machine.
+This produced High, Medium, and Low maintenance-risk record counts for every machine.

-## Day 8 – Cost, Profit and Anomaly Analysis
-Created `Production_Cost`.
+Created the `Anomaly_Flag` column.
-Used the available Raw Material Cost because the dataset did not contain a separate labour-cost rate.
 Entered:
-`=V2`
+`=IF(AN2<70%,"Critical",IF(AN2<85%,"Warning","Normal"))`
 Filled the formula down.
-Created `Cost_Per_Unit`.
+Created PivotTables to analyze maintenance status against downtime, defect rate, and OEE.
+Created `Production_Cost` using the available Raw Material Cost field.
 Entered:
+`=V2`
+Created `Cost_Per_Unit`:
 `=IFERROR(AP2/K2,0)`
-Filled the formula down.
-Created `Profit`.
+Created `Profit`:
-Entered:
 `=Z2-AP2`
-Filled the formula down.
-Created `Profit_Per_Unit`.
+Created `Profit_Per_Unit`:
-Entered:
 `=IFERROR(AR2/K2,0)`
-Filled the formula down.
-Created `Scrap_Cost`.
+Created `Scrap_Cost`:
-Entered:
 `=IFERROR(N2*AQ2,0)`
-Filled the formula down.
+Filled all formulas down.
-Applied Conditional Formatting to the cost columns to visually identify higher-cost records.
+Applied Conditional Formatting to the cost-related columns.
 Created PivotTables for Scrap Cost by Machine, Production Line, and Product Type.
-Used `Scrap_Cost` as the Values field and kept the calculation as Sum.
+Used `Scrap_Cost` in Values and kept the calculation as `Sum`.
 Created PivotTables for Profit by Machine, Production Line, and Product Type.
-Used `Profit` as the Values field and kept the calculation as Sum.
+Used `Profit` in Values and kept the calculation as `Sum`.
-Created a Cost Per Unit PivotTable by Machine.
+Created a Cost Per Unit PivotTable by placing `Machine_ID` in Rows and `Cost_Per_Unit` in Values.
-Placed `Machine_ID` in Rows.
-Placed `Cost_Per_Unit` in Values.
-Changed the calculation to Average.
+Changed Cost Per Unit to `Average`.
-Created the `Anomaly_Flag` column.
-Entered:
-`=IF(AN2<70%,"Critical",IF(AN2<85%,"Warning","Normal"))`
-Filled the formula down.
-This classified OEE records into Critical, Warning, and Normal categories.

-## Day 9 – Monthly Trends and Dashboard Creation
-Created monthly production analysis using the existing `Production_Date` field.
+Created monthly trend PivotTables using `Production_Date`.
-Created a PivotTable with:
-`Production_Date → Rows`
-`Produced_Quantity → Values`
+Placed `Production_Date` in Rows and `Produced_Quantity` in Values.
-Changed the date field to group the records by Months and Years.
+Used Excel's date grouping option to group Production_Date by Months and Years.
-Used Sum of Produced Quantity for the monthly production values.
-Created a monthly downtime PivotTable using:
-`Production_Date → Rows`
-`Downtime_Hours → Values`
-Grouped the date field by Months and Years.
-Created a monthly OEE PivotTable using:
-`Production_Date → Rows`
-`OEE_% → Values`
-Changed OEE to Average.
-Formatted the OEE values as percentages.
-Created the `Operations Dashboard`.
+Created similar monthly PivotTables for Downtime Hours and OEE.
+For OEE, changed the Values calculation to `Average` and formatted it as a percentage.
-Used PivotTables and PivotCharts to display production-line, product, downtime, shift, cycle-time, and OEE analysis.
+Used the monthly PivotTables to compare production, downtime, and OEE from January to June 2026.

+## Day 4 – Dashboard Creation, Slicers and Finalization
+Created three dashboard worksheets:
+`Operations Dashboard`
+`Quality & Cost Dashboard`
+`Management Dashboard`
+For the Operations Dashboard, created PivotCharts from the analysis PivotTables.
+Created charts for production by Production Line and Product Type, along with the required operational analysis charts.
-Created the `Quality & Cost Dashboard`.
+For the Quality & Cost Dashboard, created KPI cards for:
-Added KPI values for:
 Total Defect Rate
 Total Scrap Rate
 Average Quality